Using blue based toners is one of the best ways to neutralize yellow and orange hair.

 In this blog we will show you how you can use blue based color to use to neutralize yellow or orange.

-And we will take you through 5 real-life salon situations with videos and actual hair results.
+Then we will also take you through 5 real-life salon situations with videos and actual hair results.

 In this seminar you will learn:

-- How to use level 10.1b blue based extra light ash blonde to neutralize yellow and go ash blonde
+- How to use 10.1b blue based extra light ash blonde and 9.1b blue based very light ash blonde to neutralize yellow and go ash blonde

 - How to add in ash blue additive in cases where you feel extra blue is required.

-- How to use Brilliant Blonde Shampoo & Mask to tone away yellow in blonde hair and maintain.
+- How to use Brilliant Blonde Shampoo & Mask to tone away yellow in blonde hair and maintain your hair at the right color.

 Neutralizing Colors - Blue Cancels Out Yellow & Yellow-Orange